dataGriff/StreamingDemo/Griffless/Instructions/06_CreateStreamToLake/CreateStreamToLake.md

 i.
 Create an input from your eventhub
 ![Fruit Stream Analytic Add Input](Images/FruitStreamAddInput.PNG)

 ii.Set the input alias to be fruitstream, use the frtuiehub you created and ensure the format is set to JSON.
 Set the rest as below..
-(Really another SAS token should be setup with read permissions and not use the root key, but we will use this for the demo)*
 ![Fruit Stream Analytic Add Input Detail](Images/FruitStreamAddInputDetail.PNG)

 4. Create an output...